kqf/phos/protons/tests/aliphysics/phys-qa/README.md

 Test phys QA analysis task
 =============================
-Use these macros for debuggin and performance tests only.
+Use these macros for debugging and performance tests only.